 The New Trier Hockey Club and New Trier Girls Hockey will again join together to raise money for Bear Necessities, a Pediatric Cancer Foundation.

-On Saturday, October 15th, from 8:00 AM - 1:00 PM, the teams will collect donations at Starbucks (566 Chestnut Street, Winnetka), Dunkin' Donuts (81 Green Bay Road, Glencoe), Once Upon A Bagel (1050 Gage Street, Winnetka) and other Winnetka, Wilmette, Northfield and Glencoe area stores.
+On Saturday, October 5th, from 8:30 AM - 1:30 PM, the Girls teams will collect donations at Starbucks, 566 Chestnut Street, Winnetka.
+The Boys teams will be collecting at a variety of other locations in Winnetka, Wilmette, Northfield and Glencoe.
 Donations can also be made online via the following link:

-Be sure to choose one of the 7 teams (5 Boys and 2 Girls) when donating as they will be "competing" to see which team can raise the most money.
+Be sure to choose the Girls teams when donating as they will be "competing" against the Boys teams to see which team can raise the most money.
 And please share this link with anyone who you think might want to help this great cause.
-Last year we raised over $10,000!

 Bear Necessities Pediatric Cancer Foundation was founded in 1992 in memory of eight-year-old Barret “Bear” Krupa who died after a five and a half year battle with Wilms Tumor, a pediatric cancer.
 The mission of Bear Necessities Pediatric Cancer Foundation is to eliminate pediatric cancer and to provide hope and support to those who are touched by it.
 The funds collected by the New Trier hockey players will go to Bear Necessities’ Bear Hugs Program which supports cancer patients (ages 0-19) as well as their immediate families as they face the many challenges that accompany the diagnosis and treatment of pediatric cancer.
 A Bear Hug is a customized experience that brightens the life of a child going through cancer and helps him or her feel like a kid.